aineus/aineus/README.md

 `Presently in development.
-Expecting working version in couple of days`
+Expect working version in couple of days`

 # MyNeos